What is a MAP Policy and Why It’s Important for Brands (+ FAQs)

 Here is a sample calculation/formula of a product’s Minimum Advertised Price:

-Manufacturers usually create a MAP by reducing their own recent, current, or planned MSRP by 20%.
-For example, if a local bakery gave their top-selling Egg Bread an MSRP of $10, that would give us a MAP of $8 ($10 x 20% = $2; $10 – $2 = $8).
+Manufacturers usually create a MAP by reducing their recent, current, or planned MSRP by 20%.
+For example, if a local bakery gave their top-selling Egg Bread an MSRP of $10, that would provide us with a MAP of $8 ($10 x 20% = $2; $10 – $2 = $8).
 Remember that this is only a generalized example.
 Each brand follows its unique formula for setting a MAP with different factors for each value on the computation sheet.

 Once the MAP is established, manufacturers notify retailers of the new value, and the retailers are then required to comply with it in their advertising campaigns.